Time Management Strategies: 8 Tips for Balancing College and Life

 What is Time Management?

-“Time management is probably the single most important skill that will help a student succeed,” according to academic advisor Colin Deyman, who advises undergraduate STEM students at Southern New Hampshire University.
-“How well a student manages his or her time will also affect overall well-being—at the end of the week or at the end of the term.”
+“Time management is probably the single most important skill that will help a student succeed,” said Academic Advisor Colin Deyman, who advises undergraduate STEM students at Southern New Hampshire University (SNHU).
+“How well a student manages his or her time will also affect overall well-being — at the end of the week or at the end of the term.”

-When a student begins her semester at SNHU, academic advisor Cheri Shannon reviews her work schedule and helps her determine how she will fit coursework into her week.
-This usually involves squeezing an extra time into packed schedules that already include full-time jobs and caregiving.
+When Academic Advising Team Lead Cheri Shannon worked as an advisor, she would review new SNHU students' work schedules to help them determine how they could fit their coursework into their week.
+This usually involves squeezing extra time into packed schedules that already include full-time jobs and caregiving.

-Cheri Shannon and the text Cheri Shannon.“Staying on top of coursework requires some planning and determination to stick to scheduled study times,” Cannon said.
+“Staying on top of coursework requires some planning and determination to stick to scheduled study times,” Shannon said.

 While students may believe that online classes allow for plenty of time to complete coursework, many underestimate the amount of time they will need to focus on their work.

 “Some students think that without the travel time, their study time will just happen.
-In reality, they need to schedule in their schoolwork just like other appointments,” said Darby-Sue Lewis, an SNHU academic advisor who advises undergraduate business students.
+In reality, they need to schedule in their schoolwork just like other appointments,” said Darby-Sue Perry, a business planning analyst at SNHU and former academic advisor.

 Benefits of Time Management